elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 Since we have now changed our registry to use `KV.BucketSupervisor`, which is registered globally, our tests are now relying on this shared supervisor even though each test has its own registry.
 The question is: should we?

 It depends.
 It is ok to rely on shared state as long as we depend only on a non-shared partition of this state.
 Although multiple registries may start buckets on the shared bucket supervisor, those buckets and registries are isolated from each other.
-We would only run into concurrency issues if we used a function like `Supervisor.count_children(KV.Bucket.Supervisor)` which would count all buckets from all registries, potentially giving different results when tests run concurrently.
+We would only run into concurrency issues if we used a function like `Supervisor.count_children(KV.BucketSupervisor)` which would count all buckets from all registries, potentially giving different results when tests run concurrently.

 Since we have relied only on a non-shared partition of the bucket supervisor so far, we don't need to worry about concurrency issues in our test suite.
 In case it ever becomes a problem, we can start a supervisor per test and pass it as an argument to the registry `start_link` function.